 A chart, graph, diagram, drawing, cartoon, or picture from a book, magazine, newspaper, or Internet website

-B. Multiple Copies Multiple copies may be made for classroom use (one copy per student) only if your copying meets
+B. Multiple Copies Multiple copies may be made for in-classroom use (one copy per student) only if your copying meets

 all four (4) of the following conditions: (1) The content of the copies is brief.